pexavc/PhD/README.md

 # Defender's PhD

-Pursuing independent research in "sociocultural technology".
+Pursuing independent research in "culture science".
 My current focus is developing experimental techniques, documenting them, and carrying out experiments to corroborate or falsify theories.
 See: [list of people I believe are in this field](https://github.com/DefenderOfBasic/PhD/issues/2).

 My background is in computer science & math.
 I worked in tech for 6 years (geospatial software).